selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

     - uses: ./.github/actions/analyze
 {{< /text >}}

-This defines a CI workflow that runs on every pull-request to master.
+This defines a CI workflow that runs on every pull request to master.
 It creates a job named 'analyze' that first checks out the repository via the `actions/checkout` action, and then runs an analyze action at the path `./.github/actions/analyze`.

 Create a file in your repository named `.github/actions/analyze/action.yml` with the
 contents:

 {{< text yaml >}}
 name: 'istioctl analyze'
 description: 'Runs istioctl analyze on configuration'